 As for the judge, she knows she’s worth every penny.

 Sheindlin explained in her videotaped testimony that Richard Lawrence, president of Rebel Entertainment Partners, should be happy with the money he’s already received.
 “CBS had no choice but to pay me what I wanted, because otherwise I could take it wherever I wanted to take it, or do it myself,” she said in a transcript obtained by The Hollywood Reporter.

 “Mr. Lawrence should actually be kissing this right in Macy’s window, because my contract with CBS for more than a decade now does not include a last look which means the following,” she explained.
 “Which means they can’t match another offer, which means I can produce this show myself for decades.”
 Sheindlin added that she could make an additional $20 million if she produced the show herself, but she doesn’t because, “How much can you eat?”

 The judge then detailed her annual salary discussion with the CBS president, which always includes dinner at the Grill at the Alley and handing her boss (we use that term lightly) an envelope with what she wants, including her salary and any other demands for the crew and production.
 She added, “I hand him the envelope and I say, ‘Don’t read it now, let’s have a nice dinner.
 Call me tomorrow.
 You want it, fine.
 Otherwise, I’ll produce it myself.’
 That’s the negotiation.”

-And that’s how you become the highest-paid television personality ever.
+And that’s how you become one of the highest-paid television personalities ever.